es-shims/String.prototype.trimStart/README.md

 ## Introduction
 This is a polyfill for the proposed `String` API `trimStart` by [@sebmarkbage](https://github.com/sebmarkbage), [@evilpie](https://github.com/evilpie/) and [@ljharb](https://github.com/ljharb).

-As the [proposal](https://github.com/tc39/proposal-string-left-right-trim) says this API will trim the whitespaces from a string just like the [`trim`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trim) function but only from the end of the string leaving any white space at the begining.
-This is implemented by some browsers (like FireFox and Chrome) under the name [`trimLeft`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/TrimLeft) which not a standard API by the ECMA.
+As the [proposal](https://github.com/tc39/proposal-string-left-right-trim) says this API will trim the whitespaces from a string just like the [`trim`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trim) function but only from the start/beginning of the string leaving any white space at the end.
+This is implemented by some browsers (like FireFox and Chrome) under the name [`trimLeft`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/TrimLeft) which is not a standard API by the ECMA.

 ## Example